 Prior to the Effective Time, Sallie Mae, as sole stockholder of the Holding Company, expects to appoint the following persons, each of whom has consented to serve as a member of the Holding Company Board, as directors of the Holding Company.
 Eight members of the Sallie Mae Board, all of whom voted against the Reorganization, will not serve on the Holding Company Board.
 Two current Sallie Mae directors, Messrs.
 Hunt and Lord, withdrew their consent to be appointed to the Holding Company Board.
-It is anticipated that prior to completion of this Proxy Statement/Prospectus, Sallie Mae, as sole stockholder, will assign such directors to classes for purposes of term of office based upon the recommendation of the Nominations and Board Affairs Committee of the Sallie Mae Board.

-WILLIAM ARCENEAUXAge 55 President, Louisiana Association of Independent Colleges and Universities, Baton Rouge, LA (1987-present).
+NAME AND AGE AT DECEMBER 31, 1996 WILLIAM ARCENEAUXAge 55 President, Louisiana Association of Independent Colleges and Universities, Baton Rouge, LA (1987-present).
 Mr. Arceneaux also is Chairman of CSLA, Inc. and Foundation CODOFIL.
-He is director and former chairman of the Board of Friends of Louisiana Public Broadcasting.
-DOLORES E. CROSS President, Chicago State University (1990-present), Chicago, Illinois.
+He is director and former chairman of the Board of DOLORES E. CROSSAge 58 Friends of Louisiana Public Broadcasting.
+President, Chicago State University (1990-present), Chicago, Illinois.
 She is a Director of Northern Trust Company where she serves on the Business Risk and Strategic Planning Committees.
 Dr. Cross served as a member the Sallie Mae Board of Directors (1992-1995).
 Dr. Cross also serves as a Director of Campus Compact and of the Association of Black Women in Higher Education.
 Dr. Cross previously served as Secretary to the Board, American Council on Education.
 Dr. Cross is Chairman-elect of the American Association of Higher Education.
-DAVID A. DABERKO Chairman and Chief Executive Officer of National City Corporation (July 1995-present).
+DAVID A. DABERKOAge 51 Chairman and Chief Executive Officer of National City Corporation (July 1995-present).
 Mr. Daberko previously served as President and Chief Operating Officer (1993-July 1995) and as Deputy Chairman at National City Corporation (1987-1993), as well as Chairman, National City Bank, both located in Cleveland, OH.
 He also serves as a director of National City Bank, Cleveland; National City Bank, Columbus; National City Bank, Indiana.
-He is also on the Boards of Case-Western Reserve University, and LAWRENCE A. HOUGH the Ohio Foundation of Independent Colleges.
-President and Chief Executive Officer of Sallie Mae (July 1990-present).
+He is also on the Boards of Case-Western Reserve University, and the Ohio Foundation of Independent Colleges.
+LAWRENCE A. HOUGHAge 52 THOMAS H. JACOBSEN President and Chief Executive Officer of Sallie Mae (July 1990-present).
 Mr. Hough is a trustee of The George Washington University and the Massachusetts Institute of Technology.
+Chairman, President, and Chief Executive Age 57 Officer of Mercantile Bancorporation Inc., St. Louis, MO (1989-present).
+Mr. Jacobsen presently serves as director of Trans World Airlines, Inc. and Union Electric Company.